JBLorincz/xvidrip/README.md

 xvidrip downloads the videos in tweets as MP4 files, no API required thanks to a headless browser.

 ## Installation
-Clone the repository and install to your system with `npm i -g`. xvidrip should now be usable across your system.
+Clone the repository and install dependencies with `npm i -g`.
+Install xvidrip to your system with `npm i -g`. xvidrip should now be usable across your system.